Janction-R-D/janction-website/src/pages/Genesis/Help/Janction-help.md

 Users can click on a transaction record to view detailed information.
 The details page of each transaction includes:

-\- **Amount and type of currency received** : Shows the currency involved in the transaction (such as USDC, USDT, JCT, etc.) and the amount.
+\- **Amount and type of currency received** : Shows the currency involved in the transaction (such as USDC, USDT, veJCT, etc.) and the amount.

 \- **Transaction type** : for example: earnings, refunds, withdrawals, etc.